-Kevin Soderstrom is a 9th year associate admitted to practice in all federal and state courts in the State of Nevada who has represented a wide variety of clients ranging from individuals to large, national lending institutions.
+With more than twelve years of experience practicing law, Kevin Soderstrom is admitted to practice in all federal and state courts in the State of Nevada and has represented a wide variety of clients ranging from individuals to large, national lending institutions.
 His current efforts are primarily focused on representing lenders, loan servicers, and trustees in foreclosure-related matters including litigation, evictions, mediations, judicial reviews, and representation of creditors in bankruptcy court.

 With regard to civil and commercial litigation, Kevin works to expeditiously obtain favorable results for his clients through early-stage motion practice.
 This process typically involves review of various documents in order to quickly identify the key issues in the case, preparation of appropriate pleadings, and oral argument in court in support of his clients’ position.